-Saudi Arabia Just Gave Citizenship To A Female Robot, & It’s Raising A Lot Of Questions About Human Rights
+Saudi Arabia Just Gave A Female Robot Citizenship, & It’s Raising Some Human Rights Concerns

 When Sophia the robot was given Saudi Arabian citizenship on Oct.
 25, the move was meant to cement Saudi Arabia as a place for innovation in artificial intelligence, according to the Independent.
 But for some, Sophia's citizenship instead highlighted the human rights concerns related to Saudi Arabian women.

 Sophia, who is programmed with artificial intelligence "designed around human values like wisdom, kindness, [and] compassion," was speaking at the Future Investment Initiative (FII) in Saudi Arabia's capital Riyadh when the moderator informed her she was officially becoming the first robot to receive citizenship.
 Considering Saudi women still aren't allowed to drive — though a royal decree has been put in place that will allow them to begin driving in June 2018 — and are strictly regulated in many other areas of public life, the irony of a robot who was presented as female being given citizenship, without the challenges many Saudi Arabian women face, has not been lost on the internet.

 Social media users were quick to call out indications of Sophia's relative freedom: She was allowed to present onstage alone, without male guardianship, and didn't have to wear a hijab or abaya, which are compulsory for women in Saudi Arabia.
 As ABC News outlines, "Male guardians, often a male relative, must give permission before women can travel abroad, open bank accounts or carry out a host of other tasks — and they accompany women in public."
 Sophia has none of these things, as a robot, despite being gendered as female.